Stdela/LeetCode/README.md

 # LeetCode
 https://leetcode.com/Stdela/

-Some leetcode exercises that I'm playing with
+Some leetcode exercises that I'm playing with on my freetime

 ## Solved :
 -   Group Anagrams